ZahraneRabhi/Learn-Entity-framework-and-LINQ/README.md

 # Note
-This Repo gonna be my starting point to learn Entity Frameword and LINQ so its quite basic as of now.
+This Repo gonna be my starting point to learn Entity Framework and LINQ so its quite basic as of now.